HamzeLotfalinezhad/create_swap/README.md

 Create Swap - Simple Swap File Creator for Linux

 📌 Overview
 create_swap is a simple Go-based tool that allows you to create a swap file on a Linux system with a single command.
-If your VPS or server has low RAM, using swap memory can help prevent crashes due to memory exhaustion.

 🚀 Features
 ✅ Create a swap file of a user-specified size